DorielRivalet/MHFZ_Overlay/README.md

 ## About

+This project aims to provide a simple, customizable overlay for Monster Hunter Frontier Z on Windows, with the added bonus of Discord Rich Presence integration.
+The overlay allows players to keep track of their in-game stats and progress, as well as providing a convenient way to access various tools and resources.

+The overlay is highly configurable, with a wide range of options available to suit the needs of individual players and speedrunners alike.
+It is also constantly being updated and improved, so be sure to check back for the latest features and fixes.

+We hope you find this overlay useful and enjoyable, and we welcome any feedback or suggestions you may have.
+Happy hunting!

 [This project is directly inspired from the overlay created by *suzaku01*](https://github.com/suzaku01/mhf_displayer)

 [The theme and color palette used for the application is *Catppuccin Mocha*](https://github.com/catppuccin/catppuccin)